Exploration of Seattle Kraken's Iceplex Proposal

 How might the proposal help the City fulfill long range goals?

-The City's 2022 Parks, Recreation, and Open Spaces Plan describes several goals and objectives based on extensive community input that the Kraken iceplex might help fulfill.
+The City's 2022 Parks, Recreation, and Open Spaces Plan describes several goals and objectives based on extensive community input that the Kraken Iceplex might help fulfill.
 They include:

 Goal #1: Expand the Provision of High-Quality Park Experiences to Meet the Active and Passive Recreational Needs of Kirkland Community Members